 What we built formally as Black Girl Assembly is the infrastructure that the work always deserved.
 A name.
 A structure.
 A clear mission.
 Programs designed with intention and grounded in research.
 The community came first.
 The organization caught up.

-Headquartered in Boston, MA, our programs reach girls and women nationwide through hybrid delivery — in-person cohorts in cities across the country and online community through The Culture Collective on Mighty Networks.
+Headquartered in Boston, MA, our programs reach girls and women nationwide through hybrid delivery — in-person cohorts in cities across the country and online community through The Culture Collective on Circle.

-We built this as a mission-driven company because the work demanded a structure that lets us move quickly, pay our facilitators competitively, and answer only to the girls and women we serve.
-Programs operate on a sliding scale — tuition is income-based, and scholarships, financial aid, and payment plans are always available.
+We built this as a mission-driven company because the work demanded a structure that lets us move quickly, pay our facilitators competitively, answer only to the girls and women we serve.
+Programs operate on a sliding scale — tuition is income-based; scholarships, financial aid, payment plans are always available.
 That accessibility is a promise, not a footnote.

 Culture commitments are not aspirational statements.
 They are promises with teeth — published so our community and our team can hold us accountable to them.